ADjehiche/HorseRaceSimulator/README.md

 ## Description
 This project is a Java application that simulates a horse race using a terminal representation.
-This project is a Java application that simulates a horse race using Swing for the graphical user interface.
+This project is also a Java application that simulates a horse race using Swing for the graphical user interface.
 It utilizes object-oriented programming principles to represent horses, races, and the race track.
 The application allows users to start the race, change horse breeds, and track each horse's performance during the race.